 In fairness they were not too bad, they were black, they had three white stripes like Adidas, and they had moulded rubber studs like all the other junior football boots, such as the Little Sport brand, boots that I hoped I was going to get.

 To their credit they did not have the big hard Gaelic ‘toe’ that real GAA boots had.

 The only problem with them was that they covered my ankles; I just could not go to training, or play a match in them in that state.

-However I was a bit young for rationality, so instead of marking where I should cut and using scissors, I used a Stanley knife and sort of hacked my way along an arbitrary line that I thought was about right.
+However I was a bit young for rationality, so instead of marking where I should cut and using a scissors, I used a Stanley knife and sort of hacked my way along an arbitrary line where I thought was about right.

-When I had finished, the left boot while by no means perfect, was better than the right one which I had cut way too low, to the point where it was difficult to keep it on my foot, but even so, In their new state, I had a pair of football boots infinitely better than you are you you they had been originally.
+When I had finished, the left boot while by no means perfect, was better than the right one which I had cut way too low, to the point where it was difficult to keep it on my foot, but even so, In their new state, I had a pair of football boots infinitely better that they had been originally.

 Several of my teammates, without the benefit of a close inspection obviously, mistook my footwear for real Adidas.

-I was very much a left-footed national school player, I seldom if ever kicked with my right, and as I had made a better job of the left boot kicking a ball was not a problem.
+I was very much a left footed player, I seldom if ever kicked with my right, and as I had made a better job of the left boot kicking a ball was not a problem.

 The only thing that I used my right foot for was running, but even at that it was difficult to keep the boot on.